oracle/terraform-provider-oci/website/docs/r/dns_view.html.markdown

 # oci_dns_view
 This resource provides the View resource in Oracle Cloud Infrastructure DNS service.

 Creates a new view in the specified compartment.
+Requires a `PRIVATE` scope query parameter.

 ## Example Usage